-Additionally, back-end developers use database technologies for data structures, the two most popular being Oracle and MySQL in 2021.
+Additionally, back-end developers use database technologies for data structures.
+In 2023 the two most popular were MySQL and PostgreSQL.
 Regarding managing servers, Linux, Microsoft IIS, and Apache are among the common technologies used by back-end developers.

 Moreover, it pays to have a basic understanding of front-end technologies like HTML and CSS.
-It helps back-end developers to understand the process deeper from both the client-side and server-side.
+It helps back-end developers understand the process deeper from the client-side and server-side.

-However, no front-end web developer or back-end developer knows all the frameworks and technologies.
-Usually, employers do previous research and know what programming languages they prefer to be used for their web design and development and which technologies they want for back-end development.
-Then, they look for a candidate with a matching technical skillset.
-So, you will not find any programmer who knows everything out there, as it’s pretty unrealistic.
-But a skilled developer can always pick up a new programming language or framework in less time than a junior programmer.
+However, it’s highly unlikely that any front-end web or back-end developer is familiar with all the frameworks and technologies.
+Usually, employers research programming languages so they know which they prefer for their web design and development and which technologies they would like used for back-end development.
+With that knowledge, they look for a candidate matching that technical skillset.

 What is the Average Salary of a Back-End Developer in the US?

 In comparison, the average salary of a back-end developer is higher than a front-end developer.
-According to Indeed.com, back-end programmers in the US earn $120,999 yearly on average.
-Additionally, they get an average bonus of $4,000 per year.
+According to Indeed.com, back-end programmers in the US earn an average annual salary of $158,096.
+Additionally, they make an average bonus of $4,000 per year.

 Back-End Developer Salary by Experience

-- Entry-level back-end developers with less than 1-year experience get an average salary of $61,042 per year.
+- Entry-level back-end developers earn an average salary of $67,000 per year.

 Back-End Engineer Salary by Location

-If you are looking for a US developer, back-end developers in California earn 11% more than the national average, according to Indeed.com.
-Developers in Colorado make 10% more, while those in Washington get 5% more salary.
+For example, back-end developers in California earn 11% more than the national average, according to Indeed.com.
+While developers in Colorado and Washington bring home 10% and5% more, respectively.

-Here are the average salaries of back-end programmers across the US, as per Indeed.com:
+Here are some average salaries of back-end programmers across the US, as per Indeed.com:

 - Seattle – $134,435